How To Throw Puppy Parties – 11 Ideas For Socialising Puppies

 Socialisation with People

-It is vital for a puppy to experience as many situations as possible in those first few months so, not only is it important for your new puppy to socialise with others of its own kind it is essential for it to get used to your family and friends too if you want a people-friendly dog.
+It is vital for a pup to experience as many situations as possible in those first few months so, not only is it important for your new puppy to socialise with others of its own kind it is essential for it to get used to your family and friends too if you want a people-friendly dog.

 This can be especially useful for single and older people who live on their own and where the puppy doesn't meet many strangers.
-The lack of interaction with other humans can make the dog become excessively protective and fearful of meeting new people as it grows older.
+The lack of interaction with other humans can make the pooch become excessively protective and fearful of meeting new people as it grows older.

 Puppy parties for kids can be a great way for your pup to get used to children too.